Peel Street Tamworth

 • Q: Any other "Things to Do" in Tamworth?

-A: There is a Museum of Country Music in Brisbane Street and a Country Music waxworks.
-There is a newly-opened six-in-one cinema complex.
+A: There is a six-in-one cinema complex.
 There are two olympic pools, so bring your cossies.
-There is a golf club, a lookout with splendid views of the town, the regional botanical gardens, and a museum about electric power.
+There is a golf club, a lookout with splendid views of the town, a historic-cottage-museum called Calala Cottage, a Country Music waxworks, the regional botanical gardens, and a museum about electric power.
+The Museum of Country Music has re-opened in a new location.

 Several buildings in Tamworth are on the State Heritage Register including the Post Office and the Railway Station.
-There are many fine building in Tamworth, but some amazing things have been demolished, judging by the old picture books.
-Imagine a three story hotel with wrought iron lacework balconies.
+There are many fine buildings in Tamworth, but, judging by the old picture books, some amazing things have been demolished.
+Just imagine the three story Royal Hotel with wrought iron lacework balconies in Peel Street, just along from the Tudor Hotel.

 Or just go shopping.
-All the shops stock up on country music DVDs and CDs for the festival; and there is a new book just out this month about the festival.
+All the shops stock up on country music stuff for the festival.

 • Q: What's the History of Tamworth, in a nutshell.

-A: Tamworth was founded around 1840 as a good place to ford the Peel River.
-There were no bridges way back then.
+A: Tamworth was founded around 1840 as a safe place to ford the Peel River.
+There were no bridges way back then, let alone the railway line or the highway.
 Tamworth grew into the major town of the New England region of NSW.
 Note that Tamworth is a long way west of Armidale, so passing through the regional centre is quite a detour if you are heading north.

 • Q: What's the Geography.

-A: Basically the Peel River flows from east to west and reaches the sea at Adelaide.
-The town of Tamworth is on the north side of the river, and the street that runs along the riverbank is called Kable Avenue.
+The town of Tamworth is on the north side of the Peel River, and the street that runs along the riverbank is called Kable Avenue.
 Parallel to Kable Avenue is Peel Street which is the main street.
 The next street, a bit higher up the hill, is Marius Street which was also the New England Highway in earlier times.
 Then comes the railway line and the Tamworth Railway Station.
-The two main cross streets are Brisbane Street (where the Central Hotel is) and Fitzroy Street (where all the market stalls are).
+The two main cross streets are Brisbane Street (where the Central Hotel was) and Fitzroy Street (where Post Office is).

 • Q: Does the river really flow east-west?

-At this point it gets very confusing.
-Really the answer is no, and most the maps of Tamworth in the guide books are not drawn with North at the top of the page as you might expect.
+A: At this point it gets very confusing.
+Really the answer is no, but most the maps of Tamworth in the guide books are not drawn with North at the top of the page as you might expect.
 Actually the river flows from the south-east to the north-west.